MaayanFarchi/Damka-WinForms/README.md

 # Damka
--A a basic Damaka Windows desktop application using .NET WinForms with a OOP architecture that applies segregation between the Classes who manage the logics and data of the game and the Classes who are responsible for the UI and User Interactions.
+-A a basic Damka Windows desktop application using .NET WinForms with an OOP architecture that applies segregation between the classes that manage the logic operations and data of the game and the classes that are responsible for the UI and User Interactions.

--The program allows two human players to play against eachother by turns, or for a human player to play against the computer which randomly chooses a move out of the current set of legal moves.
+-The program allows two human players to play against each other by turns, or for a human player to play against the computer, which randomly chooses a move out of the current set of legal moves.

--The game is designed in a way that events are raised from the Logic Layer and handled in the UI layer for updating the display.
+-The game is designed in a way that events are raised from the Logic Layer and handled in the UI layer in order to update the display.

 ## Screenshots
 ![alt text](https://github.com/MaayanFarchi/Damka/blob/master/GameSettings.png)